This procedure provides for the resolution of professional disagreements/issues in work relating to the safety of children and young people.

 - In the case of service working with adults, the manager of the professional / service involved should be the first point of contact.

-NB – The current names of key personnel can be sought from the LSCB or found in the .
+NB – The current names of key personnel can be sought from the LSCB.

 - Failure to resolve disagreements between line managers must be further escalated, by the line managers concerned.
-Senior Managers will, if and as necessary, be required to intervene.
-See Escalation and Conflict Resolution flowchart.
+It is at this point Senior Managers may, as necessary, be required to intervene.
+See flowchart at Appendix 1.

-- If there is no resolution the matter should be escalated to the Independent Chair of the Peterborough Safeguarding Children in line with the escalation and conflict resolution procedure.
-The escalation to the PSCB should be made via the PSCB’s Business Manager using the appropriate form – Appendix 2.
+- If there is no resolution the matter should be escalated to the Independent Chair of the Peterborough Safeguarding Children Board in line with the escalation and conflict resolution procedure.
+The escalation to the PSCB should be made via the Head of Service for the Safeguarding Boards using the appropriate form – Appendix 3.